In This Article

 Virtual Reality can be used for a wide range of respondents

 Virtual reality can help when you want to expose one respondent to some stimulus.
-However, it is not limited to that scenario of a single respondent.
+However, it is not limited to a single respondent scenario.

 The technology can also be used for virtual focus groups.
 Linking together multiple respondents each wearing the appropriate virtual reality headsets, gloves and sometimes costumes, you can easily have a focus group, with the standard benefits of interaction and group discussion which go with that methodology.
 Additionally, whereas a real-life focus group relies on respondents gathering in a single physical location, virtual reality enables a focus group where respondents are in multiple locations.
 You can also use a virtual moderator or a real one, depending on your preference.